vijay-jaisankar/exploration_of_wealth/README.md

 * Data Frame Querying
 * Graphing and Proving Claims made on data
 * Implementing a Classifier to predict data
 * Graphing accuracies and conclusions made on the data

+# Modules Used:
+* Pandas
+* Numpy
+* Scikit-Learn
+* Matplotlib